ipta/pulsar-clock-corrections/T2runtime/clock/gbt2gps.clk.md

 2025-12-03 20:46:11.768 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
 2025-12-04 20:45:40.500 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
 2025-12-05 20:44:34.061 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
+2025-12-06 20:41:04.082 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/T2runtime/clock/gbt2gps.clk.log)